Category: Power BI

 The report is currently divided into 5 pages.

 1. The first page is a typical style KPI report, leading with the financial KPI, then breaking down to the store type, and then some online KPI.
-As the database is quite old (going back to 2009), it doesn’t have a lot of person-level information, but does for online (hence online KPIs are included here).
+As the database is quite old (going back to 2009), it doesn’t have a lot of person-level information, but it does for online (hence online KPIs are included here).
 The KPIs are presented here in comparison to the previous year’s performance, but targets would also typically be included.

 The month selected allows the user to go back to any point in time in the year (or years if more data was included).